Each year we investigate a large number of reported offences with a view to taking action against the offenders.

 Fly-tipping is the illegal dumping of rubbish or bulky items.
 Fly-tipping can be dangerous.
 It can pollute land and waterways and it costs the council tax payer significant amounts of money to clear away.
 See fly-tipping date by parish

 An abandoned vehicle is one that has been in the same place for a significant period of time.
 A vehicle that is in poor condition or out of tax does not necessarily mean that it is abandoned.
 This may also include caravans and trailers.

-If you dog fouls in any public area you are required to clean up, and properly dispose of it.
+If your dog fouls in any public area you are required to clean up and properly dispose of it.
 Failing to clean up after your dog has fouled will result in a fixed penalty being issued.
-This is for £100 or prosecution where, if found guilty, you would face a maximum fine of £1000.
+This is for £100 or prosecution.
+If found guilty, you would face a maximum fine of £1,000.

-We publish date on the fixed penalty notices served for environment crimes.
+We publish data on the fixed penalty notices served for environmental crimes.
 These crimes include:

 - Dog fouling

 - Abandoned vehicles